timofurrer/try/README.rst

 ``try`` can be configured to your preferences - like always use ``ipython`` as a shell or always use ``python3.5``.
 The configuration file is located in your users application configuration directory in a file called ``config.ini``.
-This location is OS dependent and as specified here: http://click.pocoo.org/5/api/#click.get_app_dir
+This location is OS dependent and is specified here: http://click.pocoo.org/5/api/#click.get_app_dir

 The following ``config.ini`` file shows all available configuration options: